You have a pre approved offer

 Most kinds of interest income are taxed under the category of ‘income from other sources.’
 In other words, they will be taxed at the rate of tax applicable to your income slab.
 However, some interest, like interest from your Public Provident Fund investments, can offer tax benefits.

-If you are looking for more tax-saving options, you can visit Finserv MARKETS and invest in products that will secure your future.
-You can also consider other investments on Finserv MARKETS that offer a steady stream of interest income.
+If you are looking for more tax-saving options, you can visit Bajaj Markets and invest in products that Bajaj Markets that offer a steady stream of interest income.

 Yes, the interest earned from your savings account is clubbed with your regular income and taxed under the head ‘income from other sources.’